asllop/RunPack/TUTORIAL.md

 30
 ```

 In this case we are using words as keys instead of strings.
 The key `+` contains a block.
-When executed using "`.`" it gets the object reference from the stack, obtains the values of `val_a` and `val_b`, and add them.
+When executed using "`.`" it uses the object reference in the stack to obtains the values of `val_a` and `val_b`, and add them.

 ## 8. Advanced Topics